Skulux/Voicetral/readme.md

 3. Follow the on-screen prompts.
 Speak into your microphone to interact with the bot.

+4. Say "exit" to stop the program.
+It is important if you want to save your conversation history.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.